la2050/archive/_projects/2014/architecture-and-environmental-design-serving-community-with-open-educational-resource.md

     focusing on transferring to universities.
 Los Angeles Trade-Technical College has always been about real projects with real experiences.
 Our mission is different.
-  cost: >-
-    It will cost more than $100,000, but we already possess a current infrastructure in the college and a state-of-the-art technology laboratory.
-    We also have exiting courses and a volunteer team.
-The internship program will pay only for the students.
-The student store products and services will produce the ability to gain income to continue and grow the program.
-We have the necessary items, and the program should self-finance its own growth after this critical grant support from LA 2050 LEARN.
-  budget: "1.- Intern students will be paid $10 per hour.
-Although, this is below industry standards, these types of job will open many new job opportunities in a short period of time.\r\nStudent Interns: $45,000\r\n\r\n2.- We count with series of facilitators, community leaders who are experts on synergetic teaching that are ready to jump on board.
-These leaders will be paid per project with an outcome.
-For example, a Leader will have two interns, who will produce a set of drawings and visualization for a given project.
-The Leader will be paid $ 1,500 for the final product and students will be paid by the hour, for 40 hours each.
-We will break the budget down according to project scope.
-The total for Leaders will be $25,000.\r\n\r\n3.-3-D Printer and Supplies $20,000.
-This is an important component for the innovation of the  products and services that make this project unique.\r\n\r\n4.-Administration $5,000.
-The foundation, chair, or administration leader has to fill out many forms and comply with local regulations to make this project successful.\r\n\r\n5.- Materials, supplies, gallery events $5,000.
-We plan to have multiple events to celebrate milestones and publish our results.
-This budget item will facilitate this effort.\r\n"
   resources_money: '1'
   resources_staff: '0'
   resources_publicity: '1'